redouredou/KataTennis/README.md

 3. If at least three points have been scored by each player, and the scores are equal, the scores are equal, te score is "**Deuce**"

-4. If at least three points havbe been scored by each side and a player has one more point than his opponent, the score of the game is "Advantage" for the player in the lead
+4. If at least three points have been scored by each side and a player has one more point than his opponent, the score of the game is "Advantage" for the player in the lead